+GRAPHICS_BUNDLE to yes, ALL_DEVICES_KERNELS to no, and SYSTEM_MGMT_CLIENT_BUNDLE to no. The choices are yes and no. For more information about AIX Security Expert, see AIX Security Expert.
 Specifies the desktop to be installed.
 The choice of available desktops are CDE (the default), NONE, GNOME, and KDE.
 If you choose GNOME or KDE, you will be prompted for the AIX Toolbox for Linux Applications CD.
 When installing a mksysb image to a system with a different hardware configuration, boot from product media to get any missing device drivers installed.
 In addition, if the product media is a later level of AIX than the mksysb, software in the mksysb image will be updated.
 To prevent either of these additional installations from occurring, set this field to no. The default is yes.

 Specifies whether you want any user volume groups to be automatically imported after the system has been installed.
-The choices are yes and no. Specifies whether you want to enable the 64-bit kernel.
+The choices are yes and no. Specifies whether you want to create enhanced journaled file systems.
 The choices are yes and no.